 In today’s Hungary, where the political agenda is dominated by right-wing populistic, exclusionary rhetoric and conspiracy theories related to George Soros, a Holocaust survivor himself, protesting for tolerance and peaceful coexistence seems more important than ever.
 By actively standing up against hate crimes, Élet Menete serves as a platform through which we can combat what Hannah Arendt called the ‘banality of evil’: the passivity and bystanding that gives ground to violence and hatred.

-A Budapest-born politics and economics student at Durham University, UK, Zsofi Borsi is currently writing her thesis on conspiracy theories present in Hungarian online political discourse.
+A Budapest-born politics and economics graduate of Durham University, UK, Zsofi Borsi wrote her thesis on conspiracy theories present in Hungarian online political discourse.
 Zsofi has worked as an intern at various political and non-governmental organisations in Hungary, such as Political Capital Research and Consultancy Institute, Tom Lantos Institute or Klubrádió.
+To check out her latest articles, it’s right here!